code-423n4/2023-12-revolutionprotocol/README.md

 ## Main invariants
 (properties that should NEVER EVER be broken).

+For all contracts - only the RevolutionBuilder manager should be able to initialize and upgrade them.

 ### NontransferableERC20Votes
 - Only the owner should be able to directly mint tokens.